Skip to main content

 Combining Conditions

-Use AND or OR operators to combine multiple conditions:
+Use AND or OR to combine conditions.
+Trees can be nested arbitrarily.

 {